xmlyqing00/SparseTensorRegression/README.md

 - **InitModels.m** Initialize the models by random values.
 - **LoadModels.m** Load the model from files.
 These files may be the snapshot of the last training, saved by *SaveTrainingStatus.m*.
 - **SaveTrainingStatus.m** Save the snapshot of the training process, including temporal models values.
+- **TrainModelDerivation.m** We let the partial derivative to be zero and update the model B by its closed-form solution.
-- **TrainModel.m** Estimate the model using Sparse Tensor Regression method  with the generated datasets.
+- **TrainModelGradDesc.m** Estimate the model by mini-batch gradient descending.

+## License

+- Author: Space Liang
+- License: Apache License 2.0

 ## References